 - Basic computer literacy and skills

 - Experience working with and learning from those most affected by social and educational inequities

 - Excellent interpersonal skills, with proven ability to successfully motivate others and influence change

 ADDITIONAL ADMINISTRATIVE AND PHYSICAL REQUIREMENTS

-- Regularly work in the office and in the community (schools, churches, parks, community centers, etc.) as needed
+- Regularly work in the office and in the community as needed

-- Evening and weekend availability is required, and work hours are flexible to accommodate program implementation; long hours during peak periods
+- Evening and weekend availability may be required, and work hours are flexible to accommodate program implementation; long hours during peak periods

 This job description reflects management’s assignment of essential functions; and nothing in this herein restricts management’s right to assign or reassign duties and responsibilities to this job at any time.